Language delay: Language development

 The anatomical language centers of the brain are the Broca's and Wernicke's area.
 These two areas include all aspects of the development of language.
 The Broca's area is the motor portion of language at the left posterior inferior frontal gyrus and involves speech production.
-The Wernicke's area is the sensory portion of language at the posterior part of the left superior temporal gyrus and involves auditory verbal comprehension.
+The Wernicke's area is the sensory portion of language at the posterior part of the left superior temporal gyrus and involves verbal comprehension.

 There are recognizable speech and language developmental milestones in children.
 For children with language delays, milestones in their language development may be different or slowed.
 Recent studies have shown the different milestones for children with language delay compared to children with normal language development.
 Language delays are often identified when a child strays from the expected developments in the timeline of typical speech and language developmental milestones that researchers agree on.
 Children can stray slightly from the confines of the expected timeline; however, if a child is observed to be largely straying from the expected timeline, the child's caretaker should consult with a medical specialist.

 Timeline of typical speech and language developmental milestones

 This timeline only provides a very general and brief outline of expected developments from birth to age five, individual children can still exhibit varying development patterns as this timeline only serves as a general guideline.
 This timeline is only one model, other models regarding language development exist.
 The development of language remains a theoretical mystery.

 Around 2 months, babies can make "cooing" sounds.

 Around 4 months, babies can respond to voices.

 Around 6 months, babies begin to babble and respond to names.

 Around 9 months, babies begin to produce mama/dada - appropriate terms and are able to imitate one word at a time.

 Around 12 months, toddlers can typically speak one or more words.
 They can produce two words with meaning.

 Around 15 months, toddlers begin to produce jargon, which is defined as "pre-linguistic vocalizations in which infants use adult-like stress and intonation".

 Around 18 months, toddlers can produce 10 words and follow simple commands.

-Around 24 months, toddlers begin to produce 2-3 words and phases that use "I", "Me", and "you", indicating possession.
+Around 24 months, toddlers begin to produce 2-3 words and phrases that use "I", "Me", and "you", indicating possession.
 They are about 25% intelligible.

 Around 3 years, toddlers are able to use language in numerical terms.

 Based on the milestones set for typical toddlers, if the child tends to have a lot of or very long delays, they may be deemed as having language delay.
 However, proper testing by a professional like a speech therapist or a doctor's confirmation will be required to determine if a child has language delay.
 Although these milestones are the typical milestones for a child, they should not be followed strictly as they are mere guidelines.